-Upon receiving such a request, Parca uses pprof's upstream parser to parse and validate these profiles.
+Upon receiving a request, Parca unmarshalls the request into the upstream pprof protobuf definition.
 This ensures that the profiles are valid pprof profiles but also that Parca is compatible with pprof.

-There are four main entities in the metastore: mappings, functions, locations.
+There are three main entities in the meta store: mappings, functions, and locations.

 Mappings are stored at